 The venue is set up as it would be for a wedding and you’ll book in for a particular time slot to arrive and be taken for a tour of the venue, incorporating an opportunity to see the work of suppliers such as a florist’s table displays, a wedding cake or photographer's albums.
 You’ll be accompanied by the wedding coordinator who’ll answer any questions; the suppliers wouldn’t usually be there.

-For those who like to meet their suppliers before booking, and let's face it, that is a really important part of choosing who you involve on your wedding day, these events are going to be really helpful in the Spring.
-However, for the organisers and exhibitors it will be incredibly hard to make them even remotely financially viable and most feel they are simply too risky for all involved right now.
+For those who like to meet their suppliers before booking, (and let's face it, that is a really important part of choosing who you involve on your wedding day), these events are going to be really helpful.

-5 Ways to Prepare for a Wedding Fair During COVID
+7 Ways to Prepare for a Wedding Fair During COVID interruptions

 1. Arrive on time

 If you have been allocated a time it should mean that you won't need to queue.
 It is important you stick to your time slot or be prepared to wait.